 There is a growing number of Community Based Organizations and Programs GSD students and allies can connect with:

 - TransSask Support Services, Inc. is a province-wide support and resource network for all sexually and gender diverse people.
-To find and join a support group in Saskatchewan please contact the preferred group.

 - Camp fYrefly (Saskatchewan) – is an educational, social, and personal learning retreat for sexual minority and gender variant youth (ages 14-24) that takes place in the summer – alternating between Saskatoon and Regina locations.